 You’ll find an abundance of outdoor recreation in Llano.
 It’s known as the “Deer Capital of Texas,” and rightfully so.
 Thousands of hunters from across the globe travel to Llano from November through early January to take advantage of some of the best deer hunting in the state.
-Of course, the Llano River is a big draw with its pristine flowing waters that are ideal for swimming, kayaking, and fishing.
+And it’s so much more!
+The Llano River is a huge attraction with its pristine flowing waters that are ideal for swimming, kayaking, and fishing.
 Don’t miss the opportunity to walk across the river on Inks Bridge — one of the best places to watch a sunset in Llano.
-Learn to fly fish on the river with Castell Guide Service, or boat on the nearby Lake Buchanan, another fishing and swimming hotspot.

 Hike to the top of the pink granite dome at Enchanted Rock State Natural Area, an attraction that’s quite well-known and should be on your Texas vacation bucket list.
 Once you’re at the top, you’ll turn a complete 360-degrees and marvel at one of the best views in the Texas Hill Country.
 Enchanted Rock is ideal for birding, wildflower tours, stargazing parties, and rock climbing.
 If you enjoy camping in the great outdoors, this is a nice place to pitch a tent.